How to Organize Kitchen Drawers: Simple Steps That Actually Work

 It’s not a pretty sight.

 Below this drawer is one that holds larger baking tools.
-It’s hard to see what’s in there and hard to get to some pans and tools.
+It’s hard to see what’s in there, and to reach some pans and tools.

-TIP: Do you have utensils, dishes, or storage containers that you don’t use on a daily or weekly basis?
+TIP: Do you have utensils, dishes, or storage containers you don’t use daily or weekly?
 Move them to a bin that you can store in another out-of-the-way place.

 TIP: If you have items you rarely or never use, this is the time to box them up.
 Ask a neighbor if they want them or give them away to Goodwill or the Salvation Army.
 If they are in bad shape, throw them away.